GChristensen/enso-portable/readme.md

 >>**idgen.py**

->>>Generate UUID in several formats (upper/lower case, numeric):
+>>>Generate a UUID in several formats (upper/lower case, numeric):

 >>>* guid [format]

->>>Generate random number in the Int32 positive range [0, 2147483646].
+>>>Generate a random number in the Int32 positive range [0, 2147483646].
-    It possible to narrow the range using command arguments:
+    It's possible to narrow the range using command arguments:

 >>>* random [from num to num]